-This is one of my favourite dishes for an easy family dinner.
+This easy baked risotto is of my favourite dishes for an easy family dinner.

 It’s a very flexible recipe that is easy to sub different ingredients, depending on what you have available.
 For example, you can sub kale for the spinach or beans for the chickpeas.
 Butter beans, in particular, are a great swap here.